 Component Concentration CAS

-Xe-133 Gas <0.1% 14932-42-4
+Xe-133 Gas <0.2% w/w (at calibration) 14932-42-4

 Mixture Concentration

-Carbon Dioxide 5% 124-38-9
+Carbon Dioxide 70-90% w/w 124-38-9

-Xenon 95% 7440-63-3
+Xenon 10-30% w/w 7440-63-3

-SECTION 4: FIRST AID MEASURES

-Eye contact Not Applicable

-Skin contact Not Applicable
+SECTION 4: FIRST AID MEASURES Eye contact Immediately flush eyes thoroughly with water for 15 minutes.
+Hold the eyelids open and away from the eyeballs to ensure that all surfaces are flushed thoroughly.
+Obtain medical attention.
+Skin contact Rinse skin with water/shower.
+Obtain medical attention.
 Inhalation Move to fresh air.
 Obtain medical attention.

-Ingestion Not Applicable

-Note to Physicians Xenon-133 gas is a radiopharmaceutical that is used to evaluate pulmonary function and cerebral blood flow, and for imaging the lungs.
-It is administered by inhalation from closed respirator systems and spirometers.
+Ingestion Ingestion is not considered a potential route of entry.
+Note to Physicians Xenon-133 gas is a radiopharmaceutical that is used to evaluate pulmonary function and cerebral blood flow, and for imaging the lungs. is administered by inhalation from closed respirator systems and spirometers.
 Xenon-133 gas is a readily diffusible gas which is neither utilized nor produced by the body.
-Most of the Xenon-133 gas that enters the circulation from a single breath is returned to the lungs and exhaled after a single pass through the peripheral circulation.
+Most of the Xenon-133 gas that enter the circulation from a single breath is returned to the lungs and exhaled after a single pass through the peripheral circulation.
 It is essentially an inert gas.
 Overexposure manifests as asphyxiation.
 Medical Surveillance A pre-placement physical examination and history for employees with potential exposure to this compound is recommended.
 Baseline testing would include: EKG, a blood test for liver function.
 Based on opportunity for exposure and duration of exposure a periodic follow-up examination may be considered.
 This exam should be overseen by a physician thoroughly knowledgeable about both the toxicity of this compound and the extent of work place exposure.
 It is recommended that the content be similar to the pre-placement exam.
 Employees, who are pregnant, are breast-feeding, or who are concerned with other reproductive issues should be encouraged to consult with the occupational health physician monitoring worker's health.